 The pooled data on various parameters on bio-efficacy of different doses of chlorantraniliprole 5DT in comparison to other chemicals against yellow stem borer and leaf folder on rice are presented in table 2 and table 3 and elaborated hereunder.

-Overall performance of various insecticidal treatments indicate that treatment with chlorantraniliprole 5DT @ 70 gm a.i. per hectare was found to be most effective in reducing the dead hearts/white ears to minimum level of 3.56 per cent at 60 days after transplanting.
-However, this treatment was statistically on par with chlorantraniliprole 5DT @ 60 gm a.i. per hectare (3.78 per cent dead hearts/white ears).
+Overall performance of various insecticidal treatments indicate that treatment with chlorantraniliprole 5DT @ 70 g a.i. per hectare was found to be most effective in reducing the dead hearts/white ears to minimum level of 3.56 per cent at 60 days after transplanting.
+However, this treatment was statistically on par with chlorantraniliprole 5DT @ 60 g a.i. per hectare (3.78 per cent dead hearts/white ears).
 All the remaining treatments were statistically on par with each other (5.03-6.22 per cent dead hearts/white ears).
 The untreated control registered the highest per cent incidence of dead hearts/ white ears (17.24 per cent).
-The treatment chlorantraniliprole 5DT @ 70 gm a.i. per hectare recorded 79.35 per cent reduction over control followed by chlorantraniliprole 5DT @ 60 gm a.i. per hectare which recorded 78.07 per cent reduction over control (Table 2).
-Present findings are supported by Chormule et al. (2014) who also reported that chlorantraniliprole 0.4% gr was best for reducing the infestation of yellow stem borer. chlorantraniliprole 0.4 G (3.08%) was found significantly superior in reducing the population of yellow stem borer as well as increasing yield supported by Omprakash et al., (2017).
+The treatment chlorantraniliprole 5DT @ 70 g a.i. per hectare recorded 79.35 per cent reduction over control followed by chlorantraniliprole 5DT @ 60 g a.i. per hectare which recorded 78.07 per cent reduction over control (Table 2).
+Present findings are supported by Chormule et al. (2014) who also reported that chlorantraniliprole 0.4% GR was best for reducing the infestation of yellow stem borer.
+Chlorantraniliprole 0.4 G (3.08%) was found significantly superior in reducing the population of yellow stem borer as well as increasing yield supported by Omprakash et al., (2017).
 Similar findings were also reported by Chatterjee et al., (2019), Sachan et al., (2018) and Singh and Singh (2017).

-Similarly, with respect to leaf folder damage, the treatment with chlorantraniliprole 5DT @ 70 gm a.i. per hectare was found to be most effective recording minimum level of 0.35 per cent leaf folder incidence at 60 days after transplanting.
-However, this treatment was statistically on par with chlorantraniliprole 5DT @ 60 gm a.i. per hectare (0.42 per cent leaf folder incidence).
-The next best treatments were chlorantraniliprole 5DT @ 50 gm a.i. per hectare ( 1.64 per cent leaf folder incidence) and chlorantraniliprole 0.4% G @ 40 gm a.i. per hectare (1.81 per cent leaf folder incidence).
+Similarly, with respect to leaf folder damage, the treatment with chlorantraniliprole 5DT @ 70 g a.i. per hectare was found to be most effective recording minimum level of 0.35 per cent leaf folder incidence at 60 days after transplanting.
+However, this treatment was statistically on par with chlorantraniliprole 5DT @ 60 g a.i. per hectare (0.42 per cent leaf folder incidence).
+The next best treatments were chlorantraniliprole 5DT @ 50 g a.i. per hectare ( 1.64 per cent leaf folder incidence) and chlorantraniliprole 0.4% G @ 40 g a.i. per hectare (1.81 per cent leaf folder incidence).
 The untreated control registered the highest percent incidence ( 9.61 per cent) of leaf folder (Table 2).
 Present findings are supported by Sarao and Kaur (2014) who reported that chlorantraniliprole 0.4% g @ 30, 40 and 50 g a.i./ha was found effective against stem borer and leaf folder in basmati rice.
-Jaglan et al 2023 also reported efficacy of chlorantraniliprole 0.4% gr against yellow stem borer and leaf folder in rice.
+Jaglan et al., 2023 also reported efficacy of chlorantraniliprole 0.4% GR against yellow stem borer and leaf folder in rice.

 Observations on effect of different chemical treatments (excluding untreated control) on incidence of natural enemies, ten days after second application, revealed that the incidence of mirid bugs ranged between 2.70 to 4.93 per hill and spiders ranged from 1.41 to 2.7 per hill.
-The treatment with chlorantraniliprole 5DT @ 70 gm a.i. per hectare showed the least population of natural enemies may be owing to high toxicity level (Table 3).
-The present finding is in accordance with Shanwei et al. (2009) who reported chlorantraniliprole 20 sc @ 40 g a. i./ha as highly safe to the beneficial predatory coccinellids and spiders in the rice ecosystem.
-Similarly, Jafar et al. (2013) also reported that chlorantraniliprole was safer to the natural enemies of rice insect pests.
-Jaglan et al 2023 and Dhanapati et al 2023, also noticed that chlorantraniliprole did not have any adverse effect on the natural enemy populations.
+The treatment with chlorantraniliprole 5DT @ 70 g a.i. per hectare showed the least population of natural enemies may be owing to high toxicity level (Table 3).
+The present finding is in accordance with Shanwei et al. (2009) who reported chlorantraniliprole 20 SC @ 40 g a. i./ha as highly safe to the beneficial predatory coccinellids and spiders in the rice ecosystem.
+Similarly, Jafar et al., (2013) also reported that chlorantraniliprole was safer to the natural enemies of rice insect-pests.
+Jaglan et al., 2023 and Dhanapati et al., 2023, also noticed that chlorantraniliprole did not have any adverse effect on the natural enemy populations.